Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Introduction

+Our approach is based on obtaining ladder operators for this wide class of Sobolev--type orthogonal polynomials and then, as a consequence, to deduce the second--order differential--difference equation satisfied by these polynomials.
+In this sense, we follow the steps by Ismail in his book \cite{Ismail-2005} for standard continuous orthogonal polynomials, firstly obtaining the ladder operators and secondly the corresponding second--order differential equation.
+Thus, we have unified this approach by considering a very general operator $\mathscr{D}_{q,\omega}$ which includes, as far as we know, all the operators used in the literature in the framework of Sobolev--type orthogonality.
+Furthermore, Appendices A, B, and C allow us to obtain efficiently, via a symbolic computer program, all the functions involved both in the ladder operators and in the second--order differential--difference equation.

 This paper is structured as follows.
-In Section 2 we introduce some basic notation and provide a connection formula for the SOP, $Q_n,$ in terms of the standard ones, $P_n.$ Section 3 is devoted to finding several relationships between these two families of orthogonal polynomials.
-The use of the Hahn difference operator and its properties will be essential to deduce these relationships and this will be the key to obtaining the main results of this paper.
-Thus, in Section 4 we obtain the expressions for the ladder operators and the second--order difference equation satisfied by the SOP, which constitute the goals of this work as we have mentioned previously.
-Finally, we provide one appendix for each one of the three operators: $\mathscr{D}_{q},$ $\Delta, $ and $\frac{d}{dx}.$ In these appendices we give explicitly the expressions of the functions involved in the construction of the ladder operators as well as in the coefficients of the holonomic equation.
+In Section 2 we introduce some basic notation and provide a useful connection formula for the SOP, $Q_n,$ in terms of the standard orthogonal polynomials, $P_n.$ Section 3 is devoted to finding several relationships between these two families of orthogonal polynomials.
+The use of the Hahn difference operator and its properties will be essential to deduce these relationships which will be the key to obtain the main results of this paper.
+Thus, in Section 4 we obtain the expressions for the ladder operators and the second--order differential--difference equation satisfied by the SOP, which constitute the goals of this work as we have mentioned previously.
+Finally, we provide one appendix for each one of the three operators: $\mathscr{D}_{q},$ $\Delta, $ and $\frac{d}{dx}.$ In these appendices we give explicitly the expressions of the functions involved in the construction of the ladder operators as well as in the coefficients of the second--order differential--difference equations.